Responsible gaming

 We know everyone loves a win – whether that's a few cents at the poker table or a massive progressive jackpot – but it's important to not lose sight of the losses.

-As any seasoned and sensible player can confirm, the magic of online casinos lies in the thrill of playing the games, rather than their outcomes.
+As any seasoned and sensible player can confirm, the magic of online casinos lies in the thrill of playing the games rather than their outcomes.

 This is a view we strongly support, but some players can still get entangled with addiction.
 If problem gambling is left unaddressed, it can lead to serious financial, personal, and mental issues.

-We care about your wellbeing and so do the best online casinos out there.
+We care about your well-being, and so do the best online casinos out there.
 There are options available to you if you feel that your gambling behaviour is getting out of hand.

 The golden rule in the world of online casinos is to know your limits and never go past them.

 Don't treat playing as an opportunity to indulge recklessly.
-Instead, take careful decisions about how you spend your time and money, where to play, how to have fun, and when to stop.
+Instead, make careful decisions about how you spend your time and money, where to play, how to have fun, and when to stop.
 As the saying goes, by failing to prepare, you're preparing to fail.

 These guidelines are a good start to gambling responsibly:

-Underage gambling is prohibited by law and online casinos should take the necessary measures to ensure that no one under the legal age is permitted to play.
+Underage gambling is prohibited by law, and online casinos should take the necessary measures to ensure that no one under the legal age is permitted to play.

 The minimum age for gambling in Canada varies between provinces.

-Problem gambling doesn't happen overnight so it can be hard to diagnose in yourself or others.
+Problem gambling doesn't happen overnight, so it can be hard to diagnose in yourself or others.

-The symptoms usually develop over time and the earlier you notice them, the higher the chances of making a quick recovery without any further negative consequences.
+The symptoms usually develop over time, and the earlier you notice them, the higher the chances of making a quick recovery without any further negative consequences.

 Here are the classic signs to look out for: